MHickey2/Wannabe-Healthy/README.md

 ###  13. Delete Recipe   <a name="deleterecipe"></a>

-As a logged in User you will be able to see the delete button below your submitted Recipe, when you use the delete button you will be redirected to the delete Recipe page, where you can delete your Recipe, when the form is completed you will be redirected to the Recipes page and your recipe will be deleted.
+As a logged in User you will be able to see the delete button below your submitted Recipe, when you use the delete button the delete Recipe page will be displayed, where you can delete your Recipe, when the form is completed you will be redirected to the Recipes page and your recipe will be deleted.
 The delete button will only be visible on recipes that the logged in User has submitted.

 <br>